danforthcenter/plantcv/docs/spectral_index.md

 ## Spectral Index

-This function extracts indices, typically from a hyperspectral datacube, which is a [`Spectral_data` class](Spectral_data.md) instance created while reading in with [readimage](read_image.md) with `mode='envi'`.
-For some indices, RGB images are also eligable of calculating them.
-There is also a parameter to allow some flexibility on using wavelengths that are at least close to the wavelength bands require to calculate a specific index.
+This function extracts indices, typically from a hyperspectral datacube, which is a [`Spectral_data` class](Spectral_data.md) instance created while reading in with the [pcv.readimage](read_image.md) function with `mode='envi'`.
+For certain indices RGB images are valid input.
+There is also a parameter to allow some flexibility if the required wavelengths for a specific index are not available.

 **plantcv.spectral_index.ndvi**(*hsi, distance=20*)

 **returns** calculated index array (instance of the `Spectral_data` class)

 - **Parameters:**
-    - hsi         - A hyperspectral image, an instance of the `Spectral_data` class in plantcv, (read in with [pcv.readimage](read_image.md) with `mode='envi'`)
+    - hsi         - Hyperspectral image object, an instance of the `Spectral_data` class in plantcv (read in using [pcv.readimage](read_image.md) with `mode='envi'`)
-    - distance    - Amount of flexibility (in nanometers) regarding using wavelengths that are at least close to the wavelength bands require to calculate a specific index
+    - distance    - Amount of flexibility (in nanometers) regarding the bands used to calculate an index.

 - **Note:**
     - We are adding potential indices as needed by PlantCV contributors, however the functions added to PlantCV are shaped in large part